 Please do not lend items that you have borrowed to friends from this or other colleges.
 Items can be lost and you remain responsible for paying the fines or, if necessary, for a replacement copy.

 PINs, enabling you to reserve items or renew loans via the Girton Library catalogue, are available on request – please ask at the issue desk during office hours or email email@example.com.

-If you have booked to enter the Library, please bring the items you wish to borrow to the issue desk together with your University Card.
+If you have booked to use the Library, please bring the items you wish to borrow to the issue desk together with your University Card.
 Alternatively, please use the “click & collect” service.

-Loans should be returned via drop boxes outside the Library, where they will be quarantined until the 4th day after return.
+Loans should be returned via drop boxes outside the Library, or at the Issue Desk.

 Books in the other study rooms are reference only and are not to be removed.

 You can renew standard loan items up to two times during Full Term.
 You can do this online via the Girton library catalogue if you have a PIN, or by emailing the Library or by phoning 01223 338970.

 Full information about how to renew books online can be found in the eGuides section of our website.
 You should note that vacation loans cannot be renewed, nor can any items that are already overdue or have been reserved by someone else.
 If you have already renewed the same item three times, please return it to the Library for 24 hours before borrowing it again.